Japan Ski Tours

 On the morning of day 4, we check out of the Hachimantai Mountain Hotel and head to Okunakayama for a quick ski to break up our journey to Tazawako.

 Okunakayama Kogen is a town-owned ski resort that feels like a private ski resort on weekdays, where rivalry for fresh powder is approximately zero.
 This mountain is a protected east-facing bowl with four ski lifts and two traditional Onsen hot springs at the base.
 The facilities feature basic Japanese cuisine and authentic accommodation options.
+If you finish your ski day early, check out the gelato shop over by the onsen car park.
+You won't regret it.

 After the ski day, we transfer to Tazawako ski resort, which is 2 hours away.